jdart1/arasan-chess/README.md

 ## Option file (arasan.rc)

-Many aspects of Arasan's behavior can be modified by changing the arasan.rc file that is installed in the program directory.
-See comments in this file for details.
-If you do change it, I recommend retaining a backup copy so you can restore the default settings if you make a mistake or later decide you don't like your changes.
+Many aspects of Arasan's behavior can be modified by changing the arasan.rc file.
+This file is installed in the program directory.
+If present, Arasan will also read an arasan.rc file (.arasan.rc on MacOS/Linux) that is in the user's home directory, the contents of which will overwrite the one that is in the program directory.

 You don't have to use this file to configure Arasan.
 Most of the options in it can also be set from a GUI that understands the UCI or CECP protocol, although there are some settings that are only in the arasan.rc file presently.

 ## UCI Options